June 4-6, 2021 – Daily 10-5 – Mt Horeb, New Glarus, Blanchardville, Barneveld, Black Earth, Mazomanie

 #10 on the Tour Map

-This studio might be Online-only or Open for the Tour
+This studio WILL be open for the Spring Art Tour

 aistheta | Hoverfly Studio (9th year on Tour)

 - Access: Will be setting up and demonstrating in garage for this tour.
 Driveway is gravel and flat.
 In case of rain visitors will be asked to enter through the utility door around the back of the garage.
 The walk around the garage is grassy and level with 2 steps into garage.
 Visitors are welcome to walk around the prairie.
 Terrain around the prairie is hilly.

 - See more of Raasch’s work at aistheta, Hoverfly Studio